 Early Modern and Epistles slightly overlaps Middle Ages since it begins with Columbus.
 It goes on to cover both world and American history from the American colonial period up through the early 1800s.
 With only one school year to cover so much history, the only way to accomplish this is with selective storytelling, highlighting key people and events.

 Modern Times, Epistles and Revelation tries to cover both U.S. and world history.
-It picks up U.S. history in the mid-1800s with stories about Abraham Lincoln, the Oregon Trail, and the California Gold Rush.
-Similarly, world history also begins in the 1800s with stories of Louis Pasteur, Bismarck, and China opening its doors to the West.
+It picks up U.S. history in the mid-1800s using Stories of America, Volume 2, with stories about Abraham Lincoln, the Oregon Trail, and the California Gold Rush.
+Similarly, using Stories of the Nations, Volume 2, world history also begins in the 1800s with stories of Bismarck, the Boer War, and Marie Curie, and continues up through stories of Sputnik and the fall of the Berlin Wall.
 Biblical studies encompass 1 and 2 Peter, Jude, all three of John’s epistles, and Revelation.
 History coverage is, again, very selective.
 Also, the significant amount of time required to use Christian history resources such as biographies of George Mueller and Billy Graham also reduce the amount of time dedicated to the broader threads of history.
 Your choice of supplemental books for each level is particularly important with this course in terms of broadening coverage of information.
-At the same time you might easily overwhelm students with the amount of reading.
+At the same time, you might easily overwhelm students with the amount of reading.
 For example, for students in grades ten and up, two lengthy books by William Bennett (America: The Last Best Hope, Volumes 2 and 3) will be challenging to read alongside significant reading on world history.
 Add the recommended How Should We Then Live? by Francis Schaeffer, and I doubt any student can manage the reading.
 (Note that the alternative to Schaeffer’s book, 7 Men Who Rule the World from the Grave, is much more manageable for high school students but this isn't clear from the information in the guide.)
 The point is that you can provide relatively thorough coverage by selecting the right books, as long as you have the time to get through them.